dojo/docs/quickstart/data/usingdatastores/fetchmultiple.rst

   });

 That's great, but what is more useful is seeing a completely functional example.
 In the following example, clicking a button retrieves a list of items and displays them.
+Please note that this is a simple example using ItemFileReadStore, but the concepts it presents applies to all Data Stores.

 **Functional Example 1: Loading all items through callbacks:**